karthikg10/NLP-exercises/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the LICENSE file for more details.

----